thing recommendations

 - MacroDroid: Simple but flexible event reaction and automation stuff.

 - roamresearch is still the note-taking/list-processing app I use.
-It would be impossible to remember to do things over time without a system like this, and it would be impossible for me to know that the thing I am doing right now is really the best thing I could be doing without having a big list to put everything into and sort.
-I use roamresearch (over, say, obsidian or logseq, which are also fine, or notion, which is probably better but not as fun to use) just because it was the first one I picked up, and because it had a multi-user mode, but we never ended up using the multi-user mode, and most of my notes have ended up in a private graph, so perhaps that is not so important.
+Without it there are many things I simply wouldn't ever remember to do, many research cases I would never remember to feed until ripe enough to turn into a post, and it's also good for putting all of the things you could be doing into a long list and sorting it to figure out what you really want to prioritize in the moment.
+I use roamresearch (over, say, obsidian or logseq, which are also fine, or notion, which is probably better but not as fun to use) just because it was the first one I picked up and I still haven't encountered a great reason to switch away, and because it had a multi-user mode, but we never ended up using the multi-user mode, and most of my notes have ended up in a private graph, so perhaps that is not so important.
 I think multiplayer roamlikes will start to sing later, when they start to get sophisticated permissioning and better linking between different graphs.
-I think as soon as that is built, it will become the better part of the internet.
+I think as soon as someone builds a thing like that (maybe me) it'll become the better part of the internet.

 - For personal data backup (linux), I use duplicacy with backblaze as the storage.
 It encrypts your data and keeps a version history.
 It's just okay.
 The UX is pretty bad and will take a while to learn.
 It's not worth it for me to switch now, but I'd recommend using Storj as your storage instead of backblaze, it's cheaper (it's partly decentralized) and probably faster.